Tennessee Field Diamonds

 formed.
 Rock salt could have constituted such a matrix,

-and again, anhydrite is common in rocks at depth, for
+and again, anhydrite and gypsum are common in rocks at

 Seveir

 Shale crystals tend to be simpler.
-There is little
+There is rarely

-or no evidence for more than one stage of growth, but you
+evidence for more than one stage of growth, but there can

-unconformity, and all open space is the result of later
+post-Knox unconformity, and all open space is the result

-deformation (faulting and folding) that took place during
+of later deformation (faulting and folding) that took

 Dolomite and calcite-lined vug from the Sevier Shale.